nico-synnax/synnax-fork/.github/PULL_REQUEST_TEMPLATE/rc.md

   - [ ] Plot a basic calculated channel.
   - [ ] Plot a nested calculated channel.
-  - [ ] Intentionally create a channel with an erroneous expression, plot it and make sure the server and console remain stable and the error is logged to the server and the console.
+  - [ ] Intentionally create a channel with an erroneous expression, plot it and make sure the core and console remain stable and the error is logged to the core and the console.
   - [ ] Plot a calculated channel that uses channels with hyphenated names.
   - [ ] Run and plot channels from python calc_channel_stress.py setting `--rate` with
     - [ ] 10 Hz